BradleyChatha/jcli/README.md

     * User-Defined argument validation (via UDAs that follow a convention).

-    * Pass through unparsed arguments. (`./mytool parsed args -- these are unparsed args`).
+    * Pass through unparsed arguments (`./mytool parsed args -- these are unparsed args`).

     * Automatic error messages for missing and malformed arguments.